 We have a well considered recovery plan for the region and a business plan for the specific local project.
 Most government entities have pledged their support.
 Yet it is clear that tensions remain between powerful government agency and the rest of the community stakeholders persist.
 Some individuals withing the NJDEP are obviously not in support of the strategic plans for sustainable recovery.

 The latest idea suggested this week by the Executive Director at Cumberland Development Corporation and our government relations strategist is to bring in the resources of the Cumberland County Improvement Authority to assist with the communications and permitting process where I’ve struggled.
 Meanwhile, I will focus on raising revenues for the bankrupt working waterfront community which is my primary skill.
 We must find a balance between the forces of the charging bull and the defiant girl.
 The powerful state agency that controls the water resources and the defiant environmentalists who wish to rebuild a sustainable working waterfront community are at a standoff.

 On the larger scale, I recognize that we face unprecedented challenges here from degraded environment leading to the lagging local economy combined with the enormous challenges of sea level rise and climate change.
 We find ourselves on the cutting edge of this struggle with no way to predict what the future will bring.

-I hope to see some resolution to our local situation by the sculpture is dismantled on Wall Street.
+I hope to see some resolution to our local situation by the time the sculpture is dismantled on Wall Street.